 - 79. The (group) auditor shall immediately inform the chairperson of the supervisory board and the chairperson of the audit committee of any reasons potentially constituting grounds for exclusion or risk of partiality that may become evident in the course of the audit.
 Any protective measures taken to ensure an independent and impartial audit shall be reported to the audit committee. - 80.
-An auditor or an auditing firm who is to be included in a proposal for appointment must furnish a written report on the matters listed below before the supervisory board makes its proposal and before the election by the shareholders: - Valid registration in the public registry pursuant to §23 Annual Audit Quality Assurance Act (AQSG) as proof of inclusion in the statutory quality assurance system; - · No reasons for exclusion; - Presentation of all circumstances that may indicate the risk of partiality and of measures taken to protect against such risk in order to ensure an independent audit; - A list of the total fees broken down by category of services that were received from the company in the preceding financial year. - 81.
+An auditor or an auditing firm that is to be included in a proposal for appointment must furnish a written report on the matters listed below before the supervisory board makes its proposal for election and before election by the shareholders: - Valid registration in the public registry pursuant to the Auditors' Supervision Act as proof of inclusion in the statutory quality assurance system; - No reasons for exclusion; - Presentation of all circumstances that may indicate the risk of partiality and of measures taken to protect against such risk in order to ensure an independent audit; - A list of the total fees broken down by category of services that were received from the company in the preceding financial year. - 81.
 Immediately after the vote, the supervisory board shall conclude the agreement with the (group) auditor elected on the execution of the audit of the financial statements and on the fees to be paid.
 The fees must be commensurate with the tasks of the (group) auditor and the expected scope of the audit.
 The audit agreement and the amount of the fees agreed on shall not be made contingent on any requirements or conditions and shall not depend on whether the (group) auditor provides additional services to the audited company besides the auditing activities.

 - 81a.
 The Chairperson of the Audit Committee (group) must invite the auditor in addition to the cases stipulated by law to a further meeting.
 At this meeting, the mode of communication between the (group) auditor and the audit committee shall be defined.
 Within the scope of these meetings, it must be possible for the audit committee to exchange views with the (group) auditor without the presence of the members of the management board.
-If necessary, the chair-person of the audit committee shall invite the (group) auditor to further meetings of the audit committee. - 82.
-The supervisory board will be informed on the results of the (group) final audit in the form of the audit report stipulated by law and the mandatory oral report of the (group) auditor as well as by the report of the audit committee. - 82a.
-After completion of the group audit, the management board shall present to the supervisory board a list that shows the entire costs of the audit for all group companies with a breakdown by expenses for the group auditor, for members of the network to which the auditor belongs and for other auditors working within the group. - 83.
-In addition, the auditor shall make an assessment of the effectiveness of the company's risk management based on the information and documents presented and shall report the findings to the management board.
+If necessary, the chairperson of the audit committee shall invite the (group) auditor to further meetings of the audit committee. - 82.
+The supervisory board and the audit committee will be informed of the results of the (group) audit in the form of the mandatory audit report and the reporting duty of the (group) auditor. - 82a.
+After completion of the group audit, the management board shall present to the supervisory board a list that shows the entire costs of the audit for all group companies with a breakdown by expenses for the group auditor, for members of the network to which the auditor belongs and for other auditors working within the group.

+83. In addition, the auditor shall make an assessment of the effectiveness of the company's risk management based on the information and documents presented and shall report the findings to the management board.
 This report shall also be brought to the notice of the chairperson of the supervisory board.
-The chairperson shall be responsible for ensuring that the report is dealt with by the audit committee and reported on to the supervisory board.
+The chairperson shall be responsible for ensuring that the report is dealt with by the audit committee and reported on to the super-